fosfrancesco/asap-dataset/README.md

 db_list = [row["time"] for i,row in ann_df.iterrows() if row["type"].split(",")[0]=="db"]

 #get all pieces with time signature changes
-with open(Path('../asap_annotations.json')) as json_file:
+with open(Path(BASE_PATH,'asap_annotations.json')) as json_file:
     json_data = json.load(json_file)
 tsc_pieces = [p for p in json_data.keys() if len(json_data[p]["perf_time_signatures"])>1 ]

 ```

 ## Limits of the dataset
-- The scores were written by non professional, and altough we manually corrected them to filter out most of of the incorrect notation, they still present some problems.
-Our suggestion is to use the corrected annotations provided in the TSV and in the JSON and avoid to extract them again from the score.
+- The scores were written by non-professionals, and although we manually corrected them to filter out most of the incorrect notation, they still present some problems.
+Our suggestion is to use the corrected annotations provided in the TSV and in the JSON files rather than extracting them again from the score.

 - In certain cases (e.g., pickup measures in the middle of the score, rubato measures, complex embellishments) it is not possible to estabilish the position of the beat from the score.
 In our annotations we choose to mark those beats as "bR".
 - 29 performances are not aligned with the score.
 The cause is an incomplete performance or the player missing some beats due to a mistake.
 Altough not good for AMT and score production, those performances were manually checked and are still usable for beat/downbeat tracking.
 This information is in the json file.
 - We created this dataset to target MIR tasks such as beat/downbeat tracking, key signature estimation, time signature estimation.
-We haven't explored other tasks such as voice separations, beaming/tuplet creation, expressive performance rendering.
-It is surely possible to perform them with the information from the xml-scores and our alignment, but we haven't test if the data is of a sufficient quality for those tasks.
+We haven't explored other tasks such as voice separation, beaming/tuplet creation, and expressive performance rendering.
+It is surely possible to perform them with the information from the xml-scores and our alignment, but we haven't tested if the data is of a sufficient quality for those tasks.